evshary/cheat-sheet/Linux/tpm.md

 ```
 * Install TPM packages
   - The following packages only work in Ubuntu 21.04
   - If you don't have /dev/tpmrm0, it means that your kernel is < 4.14 and need to install Access Broker and Resource Manager Daemon (ABRMD).
-ABRMD / /dev/tpmrm0 can help multiple application access /dev/tpm0 at the same time.
+ABRMD or `/dev/tpmrm0` can help multiple application access /dev/tpm0 at the same time.
 ```bash
 sudo apt install libtpm2-pkcs11-1 libtpm2-pkcs11-tools
 ```